Valve lash setting, is something most drivers, don’t even think about.

 Listen For A Ticking Valve Noise

-Usually the need for valve adjustment is determined by their sound.
+Usually the need for a valve adjustment, is determined by their sound.

-More accurately, the louder the tapping made in the valve train, the greater the need for adjustment.
-Properly adjusted valve lash will be quiet.
-Some engines will always have a light tapping noise.
-They should never be so loud as to overshadow all the other noises the engine makes.
+More accurately, the louder the tapping noise made in the valve train; the greater the need for adjustment.
+Properly adjusted valve lash, will be quiet.
+Some engines will always have, a light tapping noise.
+But, they should never be so loud as to, overshadow all the other noises the engine makes.

-Over time the original clearances between the valve stems become bigger (with exhaust valves, the clearance can become tighter).
-That often leads to a clattering noise that a driver might not notice over time, because it increases gradually.
+So, over time the original clearances (valve lash) , between the valve stems; become bigger (with exhaust valves, the clearance can become tighter).
+That often leads to a clattering noise, that a driver might not notice over time; because it increases gradually.

-Too much clearance means the valves will likely clatter and, over the long term, cause damage to the:
+So, too much (valve lash) clearance; means the valves will likely clatter and over the long term, cause damage to the:

 - Camshaft lobes

 But, if there’s too little (valve lash) clearance; the valves won’t fully close, causing excessive heat and the engine will lose power.